-"And he came to Ephesus, and left them there (i.e. Aquila and Priscilla); but he himself entered the synagogue and reasoned with the Jews.
-When they asked him to stay a longer time with them, he did not consent, but took leave of them, saying, "I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing.
+"And he came to Ephesus, and left them there (that is, Aquila and Priscilla); but he himself entered the synagogue and reasoned with the Jews.

+When they asked him to stay a longer time with them, he did not consent, but took leave of them, saying, "I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing."

 And he sailed from Ephesus."
-Ephesus was one of the most strategic cities Paul visited.
-At the heart of the empire, it's population was 300,000.
-But Paul was in a hurry.
+Ephesus was one of the most important cities Paul would visit.
+It was in the heart of Asia Minor (today's Turkey).
+Its population was 300,000... but Paul was in a hurry.
 He wanted to be in Jerusalem for the Feast of Pentecost.

-Ephesus has to wait for a third missionary venture.
+His ministry in Ephesus will have to wait for a 3rd missionary venture.